jornadamima/cloudflare-worker/README.md

 # jornadamima.com.br - Cloudflare Worker

 This Cloudflare Worker performs A/B testing by redirecting visitors from `jornadamima.com.br` to one of two subdomains: `www.jornadamima.com.br` or `loja.jornadamima.com.br`.
-The worker assigns users randomly on their first visit and stores the choice in a cookie to ensure consistent experiences across sessions.
+The Worker assigns users randomly on their first visit and stores the choice in a cookie to ensure consistent experiences across sessions.

+---

 ## ✨ Features

 - 50/50 traffic split between `www` and `loja` subdomains
 - Persistent targeting using `redirect_target` cookie
 - Path-preserving redirect (e.g., `/blog` remains `/blog`)
+- Skips redirection for WordPress admin/API routes and static assets
 - Deployed via Cloudflare Workers using Wrangler

+---

 ## 🚀 How It Works

 1. A user visits `https://jornadamima.com.br`.
 2. The Worker checks for the `redirect_target` cookie.
 3. If none exists, it randomly selects either `www` or `loja`, sets the cookie, and redirects the user.
-4. On future visits, the user is sent to the same subdomain.
+4. On future visits, the user is redirected to the same subdomain consistently.
+5. Requests to `/wp-admin`, `/wp-json`, `/wp-login.php`, and static files (`.js`, `.css`, `.png`, etc.) are **not redirected**.

+---

 ## 🛠 Deployment